morph-ui/morph/README.md

 # morph

-Morph is a minimalist tool in css to design better user experiences
+**1¿What is morph?**
+Morph is a collection of UI Design patterns created using natural HTML and a minimal CSS classes abstraction with a semantic syntax to improve user, designer and coder experience.